Texas Gov. Greg Abbott sends bus of migrants to Chicago

 Representatives of a nonprofit working on behalf of the city were spotted at the scene.
 The name of the organization was not specified.

-Representatives of the organization said the migrants would be taken to a safe location.
-One organizer was heard talking to the group in Spanish and informing them that representatives will meet with them and discuss next steps.
+Representatives of the organization said the migrants would be taken to a safe location where they would receive a hot meal and a shower, and spend the night.

-The migrants will be provided with health screenings and offered COVID-19 vaccination and emergency housing, along with additional legal resettlement help.
+The migrants were also to be provided with health screenings and offered COVID-19 vaccination and emergency housing, along with additional legal resettlement help, the state said.

 Some of the migrants also reported had not eaten in some time and asked our crew if they had any food.